 - tag @getintoteaching on Twitter and we’ll retweet your event

-Tell us about your event and we can publish it on Get into Teaching.
-Use our what’s on where form to let us know.
+Tell us about your event and we can publish it on the Get into Teaching website.
+Use our form to let us know.

 As well as running your own events, try to attend our Train to Teach roadshow.
 These are regional events held throughout the year.
 Last year they attracted more than 6,000 prospective candidates.